 This unit is equipped with technology that senses the hot water demand from the unit.
 While in Efficiency or Hybrid mode, during normal usage, the unit will operate the heat pump for maximum efficiency.
-In the Hybrid mode during periods when the water usage is above normal, this unit has the ability to use one element

-(upper or lower) and the heat pump simultaneously to help improve recovery.
+In times that the water usage is above normal, this unit has the ability to use one element (upper or lower) and the heat pump simultaneously to help improve recovery.
 This transition is seamless and will go unnoticed.